pasky/bc_thesis/README.md

 Compact C Type Format (CTF) is a light-weight alternative to DWARF for storing metadata on symbols and types in ELF binary files.
-CTF has seen some usage in UNIXes like Solaris and BSD but has no open implementation, poor or none documentation and very limited applications so far.
+CTF has seen some usage in UNIXes like Solaris and the BSDs, but the lack of a highly permissive license, poor documentation and private unstable API prevent it from a wider adaptation.

-The goal of this thesis is to provide an open-source implementation of the CTF in the form of a multi-platform C99 library and properly document both the CRF and the corresponding new API.
+The goal of this thesis is to provide a 2-clause BSD licenced implementation of the CTF in the form of a multi-platform C99 library and properly document both the CRF and the corresponding new API.
 The library should also be accompanied by some command-line tools such as